creativecommons/cc-legal-tools-app/README.rst

     (cc_licenses)$ createdb -E UTF-8 cc_licenses
     (cc_licenses)$ python manage.py migrate

-For outputting text files to work properly make sure to install the stable release of pandoc at version 2.10.1.
+For outputting text files to work properly make sure to [install](https://pandoc.org/installing.html) the stable release of pandoc at version 2.10.1.
-For linux via homebrew:

-    (cc_licenses)$ brew install pandoc@2.10.1

-or for windows via chocolatey:

-    (cc_licenses)$ choco install pandoc --version 2.10.1

 If you want to use `Travis <http://travis-ci.org>`_ to test your project, rename ``project.travis.yml`` to ``.travis.yml``, overwriting the ``.travis.yml``